Talk to Your Slides: High-Efficiency Slide Editing via Language-Driven Structured Data Manipulation: Introduction

 For example, as shown in Figure~\ref{fig:1}, a professor prepares an international lecture containing 50 slides and must translate them from Korean to English while strictly preserving technical terminology and formatting.
 Similarly, a marketing team needs to update product pricing on 120 slides spanning several presentations before a major launch.
 In these scenarios, manual effort is prone to errors and inefficiency.

 Several candidate approaches can address these challenges.
 One straightforward approach is leveraging vision-based GUI agents that operate on screen-captured images through mouse and keyboard interactions~\citep{zhang2024ufo,Microsoft365Copilot}.
 While these agents excel at spatial tasks, applying them to text-heavy or batch-editing tasks reveals significant limitations due to the high computational cost of processing image inputs and the potential loss of fidelity in text recognition.
-This leads to our first research question \textbf{(RQ1)}: \textit{\textbf{Can a non-visual, structure-aware agent achieve superior efficiency and fidelity for text-centric slide editing compared to visual approaches?}}
+This leads to our first research question \textbf{(RQ1)}: \textit{\textbf{Can a non-visual, structure-aware agent achieve superior efficiency and fidelity for text-centric slide editing compared to visual approaches?}} We acknowledge that PowerPoint is an inherently visual medium; a purely non-visual agent cannot fully address layout stability (e.g., text overflow after translation) or subjective aesthetic judgments.
+Our scope is therefore deliberately focused on \textit{structured, text-centric, and batch processing tasks}, where language-driven manipulation offers clear efficiency gains.

 Another approach involves converting natural language instructions into direct scripting code.
 However, simple baselines struggle with complex tasks requiring contextual interpretation.
 For instance, instructions such as ``Summarize the text on all slides and highlight key points in red'' demand understanding both user intent and the sequential context of slide content.
 We therefore pose our second research question \textbf{(RQ2)}: \textit{\textbf{What system architecture enables the effective decomposition of complex instructions into precise executable steps?}}